 Biography of a Piano Teacher

-My name is Sadie Shipp, and I was born in Longview, Texas, 1997.
+My name is Sadie Shipp, and I was born Texas, 1997.
 I have lived most of my life in Montgomery, Texas.
-Before the age of twelve, my family lived in multiple states due to my father’s work opportunities.
-This allowed us to live in Louisiana, Arkansas, and Virginia.
-In 2009, we moved back to Texas, and here is where we stayed.
 As the second oldest of a large family, I grew up with twelve siblings.
 We were homeschooled, played outside in the woods, learned how to bake and so forth.
 I have the fondest memories of my childhood.

 After those blessed years of childhood, I graduated high school and then enrolled in Lonestar Community College graduating with an Associate of Science Degree, Cum Laude.
 During my college years, and after taking education classes, I realized that I wanted to be a teacher.
-For the past three years, I have been teaching elementary school curriculum to a homeschool family.
+For three years, I taught elementary school curriculum to a homeschool family.

 When I was sixteen, my sister and I received a beautiful keyboard for Christmas.
 The following year, I started taking lessons at Arbor Music, where I now teach.
 I was taught how to play and read sheet music and after taking lessons for fifteen months, I had advanced to a mid-intermediate level.
 As my life got busier, I paused and was not able to practice.
 During this time, I started teaching my siblings how to play and realized that I loved teaching piano.
 I resumed practicing piano and advanced farther in my personal lessons to become a more experienced pianist and a better teacher.